claudia-pacheco/project-2/README.md

 ## Challenges and Wins

 The main challenge during this project was definitely working with the API.
 We had to think how to tackle the different endpoints without having to create individual fetch requests.
 Our first approach was that we simply couldn't create so many fetch requests for essentially the same request with only one different variable.
-This then led us to we eventually come to the conclusion we could use string concatenation for the variable to make the code DRY and easier.
+This then led us to eventually come to the conclusion we could use string concatenation for the variable to make the code DRY and easier.

 ## Key Learnings